hundeo:

 As a rule, your darling gets used to wearing these things after a while.
 But at the beginning he often tries to get rid of the load by scratching or shaking.

-First, you should determine if the attached part fits properly and if there are any dirt, parasites or stings underneath.
-If you put the harness down for a while and the reaction stops, you will know if it is the cause of the scratching.
-After a slow period of acclimatization, your pet will accept the harness.
+First you should determine whether the attached part fits properly and whether there is dirt, parasites or stitches underneath.
+If you take the harness off for a while and the reaction stops, you will be able to tell whether this is the cause of the scratching.
+After a slow familiarization phase, your pet will accept the harness.

 How can I prevent?